Branding 101

 What Are the Signs My Brand Needs a Visual Refresh?
 A Guide for Irish Businesses

 Your brand needs a visual refresh when it looks outdated compared to competitors, feels inconsistent across platforms, or no longer reflects where your business is heading.
-Other warning signs include outdated design trends, embarrassment when sharing marketing materials, or customer confusion about what you actually offer.
-The good news?
-A strategic visual refresh can modernise your brand whilst preserving the equity you've built.
+Warning signs include outdated design trends, embarrassment sharing marketing materials, or customer confusion about your offerings.
+A strategic refresh can modernise your brand whilst preserving the equity you've built.

 What are the signs your brand needs a visual refresh?
 Learn how to recognise outdated visuals and modernise your brand identity without losing equity.